riktar/plerry/README.md

 # Welcome to Plerry!

-Plerry is a javascript pluggable system for nodeJS that allows you to easily extend the functionality of your nodeJS application.
+Plerry is a javascript pluggable system that allows you to easily extend the functionality of your NodeJS application.

 ```js
 // Complete example